 Keep The Circle Unbroken

-Keep The Circle Unbroken is a series of concerts presented across many of Victoria's iconic regional towns featuring an incredible line-up of Victorian musicians, spanning two generations and performing songs inspired by one of the most influential albums in the history of music, the Nitty Gritty Dirt Band’s 1972 album Will the Circle be Unbroken.
+Keep The Circle Unbroken began in 2020 as a series of concerts presented across many of Victoria's iconic regional towns featuring an incredible line-up of Victorian musicians, spanning two generations, and performing songs inspired by one of the most influential albums in the history of popular music, the Nitty Gritty Dirt Band’s 1972 album Will The Circle Be Unbroken.

 With border closures and the likes the original performances saw a strictly Victorian cast of guests, including the likes of Tim Rogers, Mick Thomas and Kylie Auldist.
 2023 will see it head out of Victoria for the first time, so it is only fitting that the list of featured artists this time is topped by Vikki Thorne, one of the most beloved singer/songwriters from the other side of the country.